tmarkovski/sawtooth-sdk-net/README.md

 This payload is then encoded in a transaction and the entire data is sent to the endpoint.

 The SDK provides `Encoder` class with helper functions to create transactions and batches.
 All transactions are wrapped inside a batch.
 Both the batch and the transactions must be signed.
 We can use the `Signer` class to create a key pair and sign the data with the private key.
-You can use any library to create and sign the library as long as it's elliptic curve secp256k1.
+You can use any library to create and sign the headers as long as it's elliptic curve secp256k1.
 Azure KeyVault can be used as a signer for this puprose, too.

 The [Transactions and Batches](https://sawtooth.hyperledger.org/docs/core/releases/latest/architecture/transactions_and_batches.html) documentation has full details on properly formatting the request.
 You can also check the .NET SDK source code for sample implementation.